-That same year, he started another relationship with Roxana Munoz (No:3) who is a Chilean actress.
+That same year, he started another relationship with Roxana Munoz (No:3), who is a Chilean actress.

-This relationship lasted few months.
+This relationship lasted a few months.
 Alexis later dated the beautiful Brazilian model Michelle Carvalho (No:4) from 2012 to 2013.

-The anger came when Arsenal lost to Manchester United, Alexis could hardly perform as he went on to have uncontrolled s*x with his married wife who later threatened to divorce him as revealed by a local Chilean newspaper.
+The anger came when Arsenal lost to Manchester United; Alexis could hardly perform as he went on to have uncontrolled s*x with his married wife, who later threatened to divorce him, as revealed by a local Chilean newspaper.

 Alexis Sanchez Biography – Hometown Facts: